Sajó

-The Sajó (/hu/ SHOH-yoe, Hungarian) or Slaná (Slovak) is a river in Slovakia and Hungary.
+The Slaná or Sajó Hungarian is a river in Slovakia and Hungary.

 Its length is 229 km, of which 110 km is in Slovakia.
 Its source is in the Stolica Mountains range of the Slovak Ore Mountains.
 It flows through the Slovak town Rožňava and the Hungarian city Miskolc.
-In Hungary Sajó flows through the county of Borsod-Abaúj-Zemplén.
+In Hungary, Slaná flows through the county of Borsod-Abaúj-Zemplén.
 It flows into the River Tisza near Tiszaújváros.
 Its main tributaries are the Bodva and the Hornád.
-It is also known for the Battle of the Sajó River from 11 April 1241 between the Mongol Empire and the Kingdom of Hungary.
+It is also known for the Battle of Mohi, near Muhi (then Mohi), from 11 April 1241 between the Mongol Empire and the Kingdom of Hungary.

 Geography

-Catchment area of the Sajó river by country:
+Catchment area of the Slaná river by country: